Weather

 beginning.

-The scale of things is the clue.
+of things is the important factor.

-Let us start with the statement:
+Let us start with a statement:

 "We are all used to air, sunlight and water so we already